 I’m happy to answer any questions on what might be the ideal VR platform for your business.

-Above: some companies whose products I have developed software for, either directly or through an agency.
+Companies whose products I have developed software for, either directly or through an agency.
 These projects have all provided very useful experience relating to multimedia, 3D and VR product development.